robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/documents/sphere-station-documentation-technical-and-operational-overview.md

     reference: Project_SpaceBall_20230318.pdf
 ---
 # 1. Sphere Station Documentation: Technical and Operational Overview

-(c) COPYRIGHT 2023 - 2025 by Robert Alexander Massinger, Munich, Germany.
-ALL RIGHTS RESERVED.
+**License: (c) COPYRIGHT 2023 - 2025 by Robert Alexander Massinger, Munich, Germany.
+ALL RIGHTS RESERVED.**
 **Date: 2024-10-30**

+---

 This overview links to the detailed documentation for the Sphere Station project.